 Arrange the brioche with the tuppo on one baking tin lined with parchment paper, cover with plastic wrap or a damp cloth and light and let rise until doubled.

 Preheat the oven to 180 degrees static.

-Mix the egg yolk with a little’ milk and brush twice brioche with Tuppo with this compound.
+Mix the yolk with a little milk and brush the brioche twice with the tuppo with this mixture.
 Bake in preheated oven.
 Cook for 20 minutes.
 Remove from oven and let cool on a wire rack brioches.
-Once ready, brioches with Tuppo can be closed in a freezing bag.
+Once ready, brioche with tuppo can remain closed inside a frost bag.
 Like this, They keep for a day or two (will not be as soft as freshly baked, but still good).
 Or, you can freeze the brioche with Tuppo already cooked, decongelarle in the refrigerator overnight and, before you enjoy them, bake at 50-60 degrees for five minutes so as to make them fragrant back.
 Bon appétit!